The Future of Financial Self-Sabotage 10 Surefire Ways to Never Become a Millionaire

 REASON #10 You will never become a Millionaire

 Having a passion will make it easier to get up every morning and be the best that you can be.
 I’ve observed that many of my most successful and happiest clients love what they do.
 That extra spring in their step is noticeable.
 Many people choose a job based on just the salary rather than the overall quality of life it will provide.
 Follow your passions and dreams and the money should follow.
 This may seem rather rainbows and Unicorns naïve but time and time again, I’ve seen how true it is.

 So there you have it.
 You can position yourself for prosperity by sabotaging financial self-sabotage.
 And you don’t have to go it alone.
 Work with a fiduciary financial planner to get your financial house in order and maybe, just maybe, you too will make it to millionaire status.

 Live for today, Plan for Tomorrow.

-DAVID RAE, CFP®, AIF® is a Los Angeles-based fiduciary retirement planner with Trilogy Financial Services.
+DAVID RAE, CFP®, AIF® is a Los Angeles-based fiduciary retirement planner with DRM Wealth Management.
 He has been helping friends of the LGBT community reach their financial goals for over a decade.
-He is a regular contributor to the Advocate Magazine Investopedia and Huffington Post as well as the author of the Financial Planner Los Angeles Blog.
+He is a regular contributor to the Advocate Magazine, Investopedia and Huffington Post as well as the author of the Financial Planner Los Angeles Blog.
 Follow him on Facebook, or via his website www.davidraefp.com